 This clarity is something that only comes with years of experience.
-So if you want to hire someone who has a good knowledge about the manner in which the corporate world functions then it is advisable that you hire an older person.
+So if you want to hire someone who has good knowledge about how the corporate world functions then it is advisable that you hire an older person.

 He or she will be able to guide the other employees in the right direction based on the successes or failures which he has learned from in the past or his or her younger days.

 6. The individual will have a more mature manner of looking at things:

-A person’s perspective and manner of dealing with things can really determine the quality of work which is delivered by him or her.
+A person’s perspective and manner of dealing with things can determine the quality of work which is delivered by him or her.

 Chances are that an older person will have a mature manner of look at things and that is why it is usually better to hire an older person to a company as opposed to a young one, because a younger employee might come up with ideas which are juvenile and even a little silly.

 7. He or she will be more responsible in his attitude towards work:

 Younger people tend to be a little more casual about the work which is entrusted to them and rarely starts working on a task, given to them.

 So if you want an employee who will not make you chase after him or her for the assignments then it is advisable to employ someone older as he or she will respect the deadlines which have been given and will not ask for extensions at any point in time.

 8. The person will have a more in depth knowledge than any youth:

 A major advantage of hiring older people to your company is that they have in-depth knowledge of the business world and in addition to knowing a lot about the ropes of the business world as mentioned above.